 How to receive International Wire Transfers if your Bank or Credit Union doesn't have a Swift Code

 Don't worry!
 You can still receive international wire transfers.
-Sender's international financial institution should have a correspondent bank in the US (which acts as an intermediary bank) to which they can wire the money and then intermediary bank will send the money domestically (within USA) using aba routing numbers of Citizens Bank NA.
+Sender's international financial institution should have a correspondent bank in the US (which acts as an intermediary bank) to which they can wire the money and then intermediary bank will send the money domestically (within USA) using aba routing numbers of Citizens Bank, National Association.
 You can find the Routing Number for Citizens Bank NA here.
 Note that most international wire transfers involve a fees.
 Please clarify with your financial institution about the total fees (sending bank + correspondent bank) before you initiate the transfer.

 ABA Routing Number: Routing numbers are also referred to as "Check Routing Numbers", "ABA Numbers", or "Routing Transit Numbers" (RTN).
 The ABA routing number is a 9-digit identification number assigned to financial institutions by The American Bankers Association (ABA).
 This number identifies the financial institution upon which a payment is drawn.
 Routing numbers may differ depending on where your account was opened and the type of transaction made.